smithc6136/D3-challenge/README.md

 ## Tasks

-You need to create a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.
+*  Create a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.

-Using D3, create a scatter plot that represents each state with circle elements.
+*  Using D3, create a scatter plot that represents each state with circle elements.

-Include state abbreviations in the circles.
+*  Include state abbreviations in the circles.

-Create and situate your axes and labels to the left and bottom of the chart.
+*  Create and situate your axes and labels to the left and bottom of the chart.